-I was tidying virtually with my client recently and the next day we had this exchange:
+I was virtual tidying with my client recently, and the next day we had this exchange:

 Client: I donated all the books we discarded yesterday – quickest amount of time between choosing to discard and actual discarding!
 And I donated art supplies today, and the recliner is getting removed tomorrow!